Chirag-ahir/JAVA-All-Basic/README.md

 >No-Arg Constructor : A constructor is called "No-arg Constructor" when it doesn't have any parameter.<br>

 >Parameterized Constructor : A constructor which has a specific number of parameters is called a parameterized constructor.<br>

+What is Expression in JAVA ? <br>
+Expressions are essential building blocks of any Java program, usually created to produce a new value, although sometimes an expression simply assigns a value to a variable.

 Java was a interpreted programming language , but after introducing JIT it was called as interpreted - compiled programming language<b>